Fort Madison (Alabama): Background

-The Creek War of 1813 was initially a civil war between two factions of the Creek nation.
-One group, known as the White Sticks, supported a Creek national government and the opposing group, known as the Red Sticks, opposed a centralized Creek government.
-The United States government was involved in the War of 1812 against Britain, but joined the Creek War in support of the White Sticks.
-The United States hoped to prevent the Red Sticks from becoming a British ally and to break the remaining Creek power in the southern United States.
+The Creek War of 1813 was initially a civil war between two factions of the Creek nation, the Creek national government and the rebellious Red Sticks.
+The United States government was involved in the War of 1812 against Britain, but joined the Creek War in support of the government faction.
+The United States hoped to prevent the Red Sticks from becoming a British ally, to break the remaining Creek power in the southern United States, and to annex Creek territory.

 In retaliation, the Red Sticks began attacking American settlers and their homesteads.
 The settlers built protective stockades due to these attacks, since they were unsure if the United States military would offer them any assistance due to fact they were squatters on public lands.
 Many of these forts were named for the settlers who owned the land the stockade was built on.
-In addition to these protective stockades, the United States military also constructed forts as staging areas for planned military action against the Creeks.
+In addition to these protective stockades, the United States military constructed forts as staging areas for planned military action against the Creeks.